PDAL/python/README.rst

 ``Pipeline.iterator()`` also takes an optional ``prefetch`` parameter (default=0) to allow prefetching up to to this number of arrays in parallel and buffering them until they are yielded to the caller.

+If you just want to execute a streamable pipeline in streaming mode and don't need to access the data points (typically when the pipeline has Writer stage(s)), you can use the ``Pipeline.execute_streaming(chunk_size)`` method instead.
+This is functionally equivalent to ``sum(map(len, pipeline.iterator(chunk_size)))`` but more efficient as it avoids allocating and filling any arrays in memory.

 Accessing Mesh Data
 ................................................................................